guildai/guild.ai/pages/docs/intro.md

 This adds a new operation `predict`.
-It also adds a [resource](term:resource) named `trained-model`, which is required by `predict`:
+It also adds a [resource](term:resource) named `trained-model`, which is required by `predict`.
+Resources are used to resolve source files needed by an operation.
+In this example, the `predict` operation needs files generated by the `train` operation.

+Here's how it works:

-- `predict` requires `trained-model`, which means that all of the sources defined for the `trained-model` resource are made available to the `predict` operation when `predict` is run.
+- `predict` requires `trained-model`, which means that all of the sources defined for the `trained-model` resource must be available to the `predict` operation when `predict` is run.

 - The `trained-model` resource defines a single *source*, which is the output generated by the `train` operation.

-- The `trained-model` resource *path* is `model`, which means that each of the resolved sources are located in the `model` run subdirectory of requiring operations.
+- The `trained-model` resource *path* is ``model``, which means that each of source files are located in the `model` run subdirectory of requiring operations.

 - When `predict` runs, it looks for trained model files in a run subdirectory named `model`.
 It uses these to initialize the model variables before making any predictions.

-Next, download the Python modules that implement the operation.
+Next, we need to create the `predict` module.
+We'll download it along with a second module `fig`, which is required by `predict`.

 Download the following two files and save them to ``sample-project``:

 [predict.py ->](https://raw.githubusercontent.com/guildai/examples/master/fashion/predict.py)
-: Support for making predictions on test images using a trained model.
+: The `predict` module.

 [fig.py ->](https://raw.githubusercontent.com/guildai/examples/master/fashion/fig.py)
-: Support for generating plots---use by both `prepare_data` and `predict`.
+: A module required by `predict`.

 If you are using `wget` you can download the file directly to the project directory by running: